apache/beam/website/www/site/content/en/documentation/programming-guide.md

 To create an SDK wrapper for use in a Python pipeline, do the following:

-1. Create a Python module for your cross-language transform.
+1. Create a Python module for your cross-language transform(s).
 2. In the module, build the payload that should be used to initiate the cross-language transform expansion request using one of the available [PayloadBuilder](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/external.py) classes.

     The parameter names and types of the payload should map to parameter names and types of the configuration POJO provided to the Java `ExternalTransformBuilder`.
 Parameter types are mapped across SDKs using a [Beam schema](https://github.com/apache/beam/blob/master/model/pipeline/src/main/proto/schema.proto).
 Parameter names are mapped by simply converting Python underscore-separated variable names to camel-case (Java standard).